microservices-api/kubernetes-microprofile-lab/lab-instructions/minikube/README.md

 # Deploying a MicroProfile application in a minikube cluster

-This is the simplest way for a developer to get the sample up and running locally.
+This is the simplest way for a developer to get a kubernetes cluster up and running locally.

 ## Before you begin